Azure/ARO-RP/README.md

    resource group.

-1. You will need an **ARM AAD application** with client secret authentication enabled.  *RH ARO engineering*: use `aro-v4-arm-shared` and ask for the credentials.
+1. You will need an **ARM AAD application** with client secret authentication enabled.  *RH ARO engineering*: use `aro-v4-arm-shared` in the shared `secrets/env` file.

-1. You will need an **RP AAD application** with client secret authentication enabled.  *RH ARO engineering*: use `aro-v4-rp-shared` and ask for the credentials.
+1. You will need an **RP AAD application** with client secret authentication enabled.  *RH ARO engineering*: use `aro-v4-rp-shared` in the shared `secrets/env` file.

 1. You will need a **"first party" AAD application** with client certificate authentication enabled.
-This mimics the first party production AAD application.
 A suitable key/certificate file can be generated using the following helper utility:

    ```
    # Non-RH ARO engineering only
    go run ./hack/genkey -extKeyUsage client "$RP_AAD_APPLICATION_NAME"
    ```

-   *RH ARO engineering*: use the `aro-v4-fp-shared` AAD application.
-Ask for the key/certificate file (`aro-v4-fp-shared.pem`) to load into your key vault.
+   *RH ARO engineering*: use the `aro-v4-fp-shared` AAD application in the shared `secrets/env` and `secrets/aro-v4-fp-shared.pem` files.

 1. You will need to set up the **RP role definitions and assignments** in your Azure subscription.
 This mimics the RBAC that ARM sets up.
 With at least